Susan Morrice: Career

-Belize Natural Energy (BNE)
+Belize Natural Energy

 As a young geologist, Morrice was invited to go to Belize to look into the oil potential.
 Although she was seeking for new job opportunities, she enjoyed working with everyone in Belize and knew there was a good chance in finding oil in Belize.
 She and a Belizean man, Mike Usher, explored for many years shooting seismic and by drilling but were unsuccessful.
 Morrice spent four years researching and found a seminar presented by Tony Quinn that she felt could help her learn more.
 She attended a 12-day Educo Seminar in 2002.
 Immediately after that, she went to Belize to set up BNE.
 Soon after trying to start this in Belize, she realized that it was a difficult sell as there were 50 dry holes.
 Together, Usher and Morrice went to Ireland to talk to others who took the Educo course and were willing to help in Belize.
 After receiving funding, for the drilling, from Irish investors, Usher abruptly became ill and died in June 2004.
 They only had enough income for two wells, and in 2005 the first well was a success and was named it "Mike Usher #1".
 After the success of the first well, they drilled five more wells which were all successful and carried on to build BNE.
 Since starting the company, BNE has drilled more than 62 wells, producing over 10 million barrels of oil.

 International Natural Energy (INE) was created to hold shares in BNE.
 International Natural Energy was founded by Shelia McCaffrey, Paul Marriott, Jean Cornec, Mike Usher and Morrice.
 Usher died a year before oil was struck in Belize.

 Morrice was named as defendant with 3 cases brought by 3 of the remaining living co-founders of INE.

 In January 2011, Tony Quinn was ordered by the Eastern Caribbean Supreme Court to purchase Marriott's shares in INE and found in breach of his fiduciary duties to INE in a case against Quinn, Morrice and INE.
 Quinn was ordered to pay costs for the action.
 Marriott expressed a hope INE would dissociate with Quinn and recover damages by him against shareholders.

 In January 2012, Quinn was compelled by Mr Justice Patrick McCarthy of the Irish High Court to give video evidence in a case in the United States District Court for the District of Colorado brought by Cornec who claimed to not be paid fully the amount of $15 million for the sale of shares in INE to Morrice.
 Morrice counterclaimed that Cornec broke his contract with a campaign of disparagement against Quinn resulting in the loss of a $100 million investment from Dubai.